-Most of us are familiar with sun burns and the painful effects of getting too much sun at once, but new photograph technology makes it possible for us to see the shocking extent of UV exposure to human skin.
+Most of us are familiar with sunburns and the painful effects of getting too much sun at one time, but new UV camera technology makes it possible for us to see the shocking extent of UV exposure and how it affects our skin.

 As you age, the damage the sun causes to your skin accumulates over time, and the risk of developing skin cancer dramatically increases as you continue to get more UV exposure.